contiv-experimental/demo/net/nomad.md

 nomad init
 ```

 This would create an example.nomad file that we will use to deploy containers in a network.
 Change the docker driver config in the file to specify a network containers need to be attached to.
 If the network has a policy group attached to it then the format is epgname.network.
+If the container needs to be attached to a network without any policies set network_mode=network_name.

 **example.nomad**
 ```